Michelle Wu sworn in as Boston’s first woman elected mayor - NewsBreak

 Like the rent control pledge, Wu can’t unilaterally do away with fares on the public transit system.
 Wu has said she would try to work with partners in state government to make each proposal a reality.

-Janey made brief comments before Wu was sworn in, thanking the city for the chance to serve as mayor, even for a brief period.
+Wu, who has two small children, is Boston’s third mayor this year.

-“I know that Boston is in good hands and I am so proud to call you Madam mayor,” Janey said to Wu.
+“I know that Boston is in good hands and I am so proud to call you Madam mayor,” Janey said moments before Wu was sworn in.

-Janey had been president of the Boston City Council before taking over as mayor, the second of the city’s three mayors this year.
+Janey had been president of the Boston City Council before taking over as mayor.

 Janey attempted to use the status of the office in her run to replace Walsh, but she failed to garner enough votes to make it past the preliminary mayoral election that whittled the field down to two candidates — City Councilors Wu and Annissa Essaibi George.